AyShakya/WatcherAgent/README.md

 2. **File Discovery & Ranking**: Crawls the repo tree using cached paths, then ranks the top 5 candidate files via LLM.
 3. **Deep Audit & Fix**: LLM audits file contents and generates a unified diff and full replacement.

-- **Memory Recall Fast-Path**: If Node 02 returned a `HISTORICAL_FIX` runbook with a stored diff, Phase 1-3 are skipped entirely.
-The known fix is replayed directly to open a "Memory Recall" PR.
-This bypasses LLM latency, running **3-5x faster** with zero token consumption.
+- **Memory Recall Context Guide**: If Node 02 returned a historical fix with a stored diff, this context is injected directly into the LLM prompt to guide the audit, allowing 100% conceptual reuse while verifying correct AST integration.
 - **Duplicate PR Guard**: Detects open PRs on the same branch and links to them instead of opening duplicate pull requests.
 - **Enterprise Safety Guardrails**:
   1. *JSON Syntax Guard*: Checks validity of updated JSON files before committing.
-  2. *Diff Size Guard*: Automatically aborts the branch and flags failure if changes exceed 30% of the target file.
+  2. *Diff Size Guard*: Automatically aborts the branch and flags failure if changes exceed 30% of the target file (skipped for tiny files under 20 lines).
 - Generates a markdown postmortem committed directly to `incidents/<INC-ID>/POSTMORTEM.md`.

 #### 🕵️ Node 05 — Narrator / Memory